Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-That was back in 2008 and I’ve not been able to plan a trip back to San Francisco since that time.
-Sometimes you miss an opportunity and that’s all you get, so now I prefer to be prepared.
+That was back in 2008, and I’ve not been able to plan a trip back to San Francisco.
+Sometimes you miss an opportunity, and that’s all you get, so I prefer to be prepared.
 Maybe that’s why we had those long hikes with big backpacks when I was in the Boy Scouts.

 My Travel Photography Gear

-The complete list changes depending upon each trip, but there’s a core set of gear that goes with me on every trip.
+The complete list changes depending on each trip, but a core set of gear goes with me on every trip.
 Here’s my travel photography gear “must have” list.

 There you go, the bare minimum.
 Let’s start with the two bodies.
-It’s the same reason as why I bring at least two lenses.
+It’s the same reason why I bring at least two lenses.
 As soon as one breaks, you are no longer a photographer if you don’t have a backup.
 I have a Nikon D700 and Nikon D800.
-Odds are that I’ll shoot every photo with my D800, but stuff happens.
+The odds are I’ll shoot every photo with my D800, but stuff happens.

 On my trip to St. Lucia last summer, I broke the 10-pin connector on my D800 by jamming the GPS connector into it.
 That was also my shutter release port.
 If I wanted to use either on that trip, I had to fall back to my D700.
 In some cases, the faster frame rate of the D700 is preferable to the D800.
 Having both offers protection from failure and options.

-My experience with the 18-200 put me off the idea of using ultra zoom lenses.
-Also, I much prefer having a constant f/2.8 aperture through the entire focal range.
+My experience with the 18-200 put me off the idea of using ultra-zoom lenses.
+Also, I prefer having a constant f/2.8 aperture through the entire focal range.
 It’s heavier to do it my way.
 It’s less convenient to change lenses.
-On the other hand, I can shoot in lower light, have better bokeh, and I’m protected fro the failure of a single lens when I carry both.
+On the other hand, I can shoot in lower light, have better bokeh, and I’m protected from the failure of a single lens when I carry both.
 That’s my compromise.

-Not everyone wants to carry a tripod around with them, but I’m comfortable with my Really Right Stuff TVC-33.
+Not everyone wants to carry a tripod around, but I’m comfortable with my Really Right Stuff TVC-33.
 That said, I decided to break down recently and get a TQC-14.
-It’s smaller, lighter, but still very strong.
-It isn’t as tall as the TVC-33, but I’m willing to make that sacrifice for times when I want something that easily straps to the side of my camera bag.
+It’s smaller, and lighter, but still very strong.
+It isn’t as tall as the TVC-33, but I’m willing to make that sacrifice when I want something that easily straps to the side of my camera bag.

 I bring plenty of CF cards with me, but they’re small and have the potential to get misplaced.
-Once I get back to my room, I offload my images to my MacBook Pro, and then I duplicate them on an external drive.
-Now I have three copies with me – the CF card, the computer and the external drive.
+Once I get back to my room, I offload my images to my MacBook Pro and duplicate them on an external drive.
+Now I have three copies with me – the CF card, the computer, and the external drive.
 One of those suckers is going to make it home with me.

-Sometimes I like to process images right away, and I’ve decided that it’s just no fun to use a touchpad or even a mouse for post processing anymore.
-The Wacom Intuos 5 is easy to pack and it’s the same one I use at home, so it’s comfortable on the road.
+Sometimes I like to process images immediately, and I’ve decided that it’s not fun to use a touchpad or even a mouse for post-processing.
+The Wacom Intuos 5 is easy to pack, and it’s the same one I use at home, so it’s comfortable on the road.

 Finally, you never know when you want to flash someone.
 Better to have some light than not, so I bring at least one with me.
-If I want a lightweight and easily portable portrait kit, I bring my Lastolite Brolly Grip and 36″ trifold umbrella to use.
-It’s easily held with one hand or mounted on the tripod, and the quality of light is just fine for close portraits.
+If I want a lightweight and easily portable portrait kit, I bring the Lastolite EzyBox I mentioned.
+It’s easily held with one hand or mounted on a tripod, and the quality of light is just fine for close portraits.

 Anything else is a luxury item.
 Filters, more lenses, more stands, etc. I bought some prime lenses last year and I like to carry a couple of them with me.
 Yes, the zooms cover the same focal range, but the primes have their own look and feel.
 Sometimes I want a portrait with my 85mm prime instead of my 70-200mm zoom.

-Sometimes I like the way my Nikon 24mm f/1.4 prime collects the light.
+Sometimes I like how my Nikon 24mm f/1.4 prime collects the light.

-When it’s time to plan your travel photography gear, the real question you need to answer is what tool does the job to bring home the images you expect from your trip.
+When it’s time to plan your travel photography gear, the real question you need to answer is what tool brings home the images you expect from your trip.
 Anything from your phone camera to a honking 800mm lens is fair game if it works for you.